-When deciding our commercialisation strategy, we made it a priority to work only with environmentally responsible industrial partners, and to seek to improve on products in existing markets.
+Right: Dress created by the designer Romy Calzado for the 2021 Milan Fashion Week.
+This dress was named Naomi 1.5 in honour of Naomi Campbell who wore it during the exhibition. partners, and to seek to improve on products in existing markets.
 This means that we can help produce and sell better quality products than are currently available, with better performance and longer life for end-users.